zerovm/zrt/lib/mapreduce/doc/README.md

 ## Introduction

 Mapreduce library is small library written in C to provide interface for ZeroVM mapreduce framework.
 Framework consists of several zerovm sessions (both map and reduce nodes), connected to each other via network channels.

-It requires user to define map, reduce, compare functions to perform a mapreduce job.
+It requires user to define map, reduce, combine & compare functions to perform a mapreduce job.

-Variable-length keys and values are used in mapreduce framework.
+Variable-length keys and values are used in mapreduce framework, and they are can be binary data.
 Fixed-length keys and values could be used, though.
-It's user's responsibility to decide what type keys and values to be used.
+It's user's responsibility to decide what kind of keys and values to be used.
+Also user responsible to set hash size for internal hash representation.

 ## Fundamental data types

 Mapreduce framework operates on raw data buffer deeply inside.
 This "buffer" can be thought as vector of mapreduce items (_ElasticBufItemData_ type). _Buffer_ consists of header with buf_size, item_size, item_count fields and raw data pointer.
 Each item is simply a chunk of raw data.

 	typedef struct BufferHeader {
 		// size of buffer in bytes